vetertann/TOON-generation-benchmark/README.md

 ---
-## Token-Oriented Object Notation vs JSON: a benchmark of plain and constrained decoding generation"
+## Token-Oriented Object Notation vs JSON: a benchmark of plain and constrained decoding generation

 [Token-Oriented Object Notation](https://github.com/toon-format) is a compact, human-readable encoding of the JSON data model that minimizes tokens and makes structure easy for models to follow.
 It's intended for LLM input as a drop-in, lossless representation of your existing JSON.